 How much does parking cost at the Disneyland Resort?

-  If you have a Dream Magic Key, standard parking is included.
+If you have an Inspire Magic Key, standard parking is included.

 If you have a Believe Magic Key, parking is half price.

 Guests may purchase a parking voucher ahead of their visit via the Disneyland website, which will save you a bit of time at the structure.
 Note parking vouchers are non-refundable.

 If paying directly at the structure, Guests may use cash, credit card, Disney Rewards redemption card, or a Disney gift card.